venteng/finalytics/download/README.md

     - lables for table \ref{tab:xxx}
     - lables for equation \ref{eq:x}
     - lables for section or subsections \ref{sec:xxx}
-4. Tables and Figures will be in the middle of the context (not the end of the thesis)
+4. Tables and Figures will be in the middle of the context (not at the end of the thesis).
 5. For all captions, only the first letter is in upper case, but all the others are in lower case.
 6. Minor deatils
     - Expectation: `$\mbox{\sf E}$` (or better one)